 Add Some Privacy

 Alas, most people have to live in the suburbs, and, as such, that means they have to live surrounded by other people.
 It can be difficult to really get into that calm and tranquil state of mind if you forever think that you’re on display to the people in the homes around you!
 So if your yard is too exposed, look at adding some privacy.
-You can do this by adding a tall fence around the edge, adding large plants to cover areas that are overexposed, and positioning your furnishings so that they’re not in the direct line of sight.
+You can do this by adding a tall fence around the edge, adding large plants to cover overexposed areas, and positioning your furnishings so that they’re not in the direct line of sight.

 Dividing the Land